jmryan19/DSC180.io/index.md

 <details>
 	<summary>MIMIC Data Statistics</summary>

-	The STATS.
+	MIMIC data had 48.7% positive labels across the set.
 The dataset is then split into train, validation, and test sets with splits equal to 80%, 10%, and 10%, respectively.
 </details>

 ### Anatomical Segmentation